 What is the Africa Matters Initiative?

-A youth led organisation dedicated to empowering young Africans to change the narrative through leadership skills capacity building and community-impact projects.
+A youth-led organisation dedicated to empowering and upskilling young Africans to change their communities & African narrative through leadership, social entrepreneurship and advocacy.

 How do we collect information from visitors, subscribers or sign-ups?